 If you carry on sprint after sprint delivering business value while disregarding code quality and architecture, you will end up with a legacy system.In a legacy system, the rate of adding new features decreases and the cost of adding features increases.
 You will not necessarily notice a drop in velocity however as the size of the stories starts to increase (to account for the complexity of working in a legacy system).
 Velocity will stay the same but the rate of adding new features decreases.
-(Which is one reason you should not use velocity as an indication of team's performance.)
+(Which is one reason you should not use velocity as an indication of a team's performance.)
 You will also notice the bug count going up and much more time spent on fixing bugs.
-At this point a business knows that things are going slow but it can't work out why and starts to lean harder on the engineering department to produce more, which only results in them cutting more corners, writing more bad code and compounding the mess.
+At this point, a business knows that things are going slow, but it can't work out why and starts to lean harder on the engineering department to produce more, which only results in them cutting more corners, writing more bad code and compounding the mess.

 You pay for quality one way or another.
-You either pay for it as you go (by building quality into your process) and build a system with a low maintenance cost that you can continue to build on, or you pay the price toward the end of the project (where it now costs more) and have high maintenance costs.
+You either pay for it as you go (by building quality into your process) and create a system with a low maintenance cost that you can continue to build on, or you pay the price toward the end of the project (where it now costs more) and have high maintenance costs.
 The option that makes most economic sense is to pay your debt as you go.